oinkagency/grunt-email-template/README.md

 grunt build
 ```

-Use the grunt export command to build the EDM, export a ZIP and generate a TXT.
+Use the grunt export command to build the EDM, export a ZIP, generate a TXT and upload the EDM to your server.
 ```
 grunt export
 ```